Transaction and Trace IDs

 If you send a trace ID in the header, the response returns that ID.
 Most responses return a traceId object with your traceID value in the first object in the response payload and in the TraceID field in the response header, although some APIs return it only in the header.
 If you do not send a trace ID, traceId is not returned.

-The following example shows the transaction and trace IDs as returned in the response payload of different APIs.
+The following example shows the transaction and trace IDs as returned in the headers and response payloads of different APIs.